At PHSA, we want every patient to feel safe and confident in their care.

 - People-centred care best practices are used across PHSA

-- Staff have the tools and confidence to partner with you in your care
+- Care teams have the tools and support to partner with you in your care

-- We’ve built new relationships with community organizations to strengthen trust and engagement
+- We’re building new relationships with community organizations to strengthen trust and engagement

 You are an important part of your care team.
-Ask questions and speak up if you something doesn’t make sense.
+Ask questions and speak up if something doesn’t make sense to you or is unclear.

 We are improving how data is collected, shared, and used across the health system to guide safety and quality improvements.